revgizmo/engager/CONTRIBUTING.md

 - [ ] **Merge Readiness**: Conflicts resolved, CI passing
 - [ ] **Project Alignment**: Supports CRAN submission goals

-#### Temporary CI Policy (until CI is unblocked)
+#### Temporary CI Policy (until CI is unblocked) — see Issue #406
 - CI is currently blocked.
 During this period, maintainers may self-merge their own PRs if BOTH of the following succeed locally:
   - `Rscript scripts/pre-pr-validation.R`
   - `./scripts/save-context.sh`
 - Document the successful runs in the PR description or as a review comment.
 - When CI is restored, this temporary policy will be removed and normal CI gating will resume.
+Track at Issue #406.

 ### Decision Criteria
 - **APPROVE**: Meets all criteria, ready for merge